Thinx’s first national ad campaign imagines a world where men get periods, too

 That’s the opening line of Thinx’s new ad campaign, uttered by a young boy to his dad.
 In the next frame, a man rolls over in bed to reveal a blood stain on his sheets.
 Later, another man walks through a locker room with a tampon string peeking out from his briefs.
 These are, of course, everyday occurrences for people who get periods.
 Thinx’s ad reframes those experiences by asking: What if we all had periods?

 The campaign—which bears the fitting tongue-in-cheek title “MENstruation”—is Thinx’s first ad on national TV and the first such campaign to be launched by a period underwear company.
+(This ad features cisgender men, but Thinx has previously run advertising with transgender men; the brand also carries more gender-neutral styles that are inclusive of all people with periods.)
 Thinx recruited advertising agency BBDO to create the campaign, which will run on 18 networks across the U.S., from NBC to Bravo, starting next week.
 Also in the mix are audio segments that will air on Spotify and podcast advertisements.

 This ad certainly makes a statement on its own, but the intent is to introduce Thinx to people who don’t even know period underwear exists, let alone know the brand, and turn them into customers.
 (The company’s target is to reach 50% of women between the ages of 18 and 49 by the end of the year.)
 While Thinx has customers across the country, its base tends to be in urban areas.
-“A key piece of this is we need people to know that we exist,” says Thinx CEO Maria Molland.
+“A key piece of this is we need people to know that we exist,” says Maria Molland, who took over as CEO in 2017 and rehabilitated the startup after reports of poor benefits, pay, and work culture.
 “But our challenge is: There’s a lot of people who love the brand, but they don’t necessarily convert into customers because it’s such a behavior change.”

 The research Thinx conducted before producing the ad was encouraging.
 Molland says product consideration—the percentage of people surveyed who are very likely to buy or will buy the product—was 58%, as compared to the typical figure of about 42%.